yguitton/training-material/topics/variant-analysis/tutorials/baculovirus-isolate-variation/tutorial.md

 level: Intermediate
 questions:
 - How can the genetic variability of a baculovirus isolate be analysed?
-- How can single nucleotide variants (SNV) be identified across multiple isolates?
+- How can single nucleotide variants (SNVs) be identified across multiple isolates?
-- How can SNV be used as markers to analyse the composition of baculovirus isolates?
+- How can SNVs be used as markers to analyse the composition of baculovirus isolates?
 objectives:
-- Understand the significance of single nucleotide variants (SNVs).
+- Understand the significance of SNVs.
 - Determine variable SNV positions for multiple isolates using a common reference genome.
 - Transform the output (VCF file) to a readable table format.
 - Interpret the SNV data to analyse the intra-isolate variability of baculoviruses.